 A total of nine code formats at seven rates result.
-An additional rate of 20 kpps is derived and is used to correctly position the pulses in the sync interval.
-The technique used to derive these rates is shown in Figure 8.
-A 100 kpps rate is gated to derive a 20 kpps rate which is 30 microseconds early.
-This rate is then gated down to 1000 pps, also 30 microseconds early.
-All rates following are derived from the 1000 pps gate 1030 microseconds early.
+An additional rate of 20 K pps is derived and is used to correctly position the pulses in the sync interval.
+The technique used to derive these rates is shown in Fig. 8.
+A 100 K pps rate is gated to derive a 20 K pps rate which is 30 μ sec early.
+This rate is then gated down to 1000 pps, also 30 μ sec early.
+All the rates which follow are derived from the 1000-pps gate, 1030 μ sec early.

-Code Generators.
-The code generators must use the desired rates to generate a signal which is multiplexed into the sync interval.
+Code generators: The code generators must use the desired rates to generate a signal which is multiplexed into the sync interval.
 Two methods are available to perform this generation, one conventional and one not so conventional.
 The conventional method uses two parallel registers and produces a serial output.
 One register counts time and is transferred into the second, which is a shift register.
 The information is shifted out of the register and generates a time code at the output.
-In the second, and unconventional method which is used in this encoder, prior knowledge is used to sample time information stored in a register.
-Figures 9 and 10 demonstrate the required information and how it is used.
+In the second and unconventional method which is used in this encoder, prior knowledge is used to sample time information stored in a register.
+Figs. 9 and 10 demonstrate the required information and how it is used.

 In order to determine the proper place in the sync format at which a particular point in the time register must be sampled, the time code must be inspected.
-Figure 9 shows the first portion of a proposed IRIG 100 pps code.
-Because the time code is desired at the correct time at the terminal equipment, advance sampling of 1030 microseconds is used at the transmitter.
+Fig. 9 shows the first portion of a proposed IRIG 100-pps code.
+Because the time code is desired at the correct time at the terminal equipment, advance sampling of 1030 μ sec is used at the transmitter.